lhdamiani/interview_stream_online_viewer/README.md

 ```

 When installing PSI libraries you have to specify that you want to install them from the PSI Anaconda repository (the "-c paulscherrerinstitute" flag in the command above).

+> **Note**: if conda is not found, make sure to add to the path `export PATH=/Users/lhdamiani/miniconda3/bin:$PATH`, don't forget to change the username.

 ## Run
 -------------------------